Decisions

 Summary

-The complainant alleged that Fisheries and Oceans Canada (DFO) had improperly withheld information under paragraph 13(1)(c) (confidential information from government bodies), subsection 16(2) (security), paragraph 16(2)(c) (facilitating the commission of an offence), subsection 19(1) (personal information) and paragraph 20(1)(c) (financial impact on a third party) of the Access to Information Act in response to an access request for records about the Laval River slope stabilization project, at kilometre 680.
-This allegation falls within paragraph 30(1)(a) of the Act.
+The complainant alleged that Health Canada had improperly withheld information under subsection 19(1) (personal information) and paragraph 20(1)(c) (financial impact on a third party) of the Access to Information Act in response to an access request.
+The request was for documents relating to the impact of campfires on air quality.
+The allegation falls under paragraph 30(1)(a) of the Act.

-The institution gave notice to the Commissioner that it would implement the order.
+Health Canada gave notice that it would disclose specific pages in accordance with the order.

 The complaint is well founded.